qasimshk/EStore-distributed-application/Src/estore.api.tests/README.md

 Before running the tests, ensure you have the following installed:

 - .NET SDK
-- Docker (for integration tests using TestContainer)
+- Docker (for unit & integration tests using TestContainer)
 - xUnit framework

 **Project Structure**